 Underspending in retirement is more common than you would think, and it can lead to a less-than-satisfying retirement lifestyle, defeating the purpose of all that planning.
 So how do you strike the right balance between common-sense frugality and frivolity?
 Here are four tips to help you loosen the purse strings and live a little!

-Create a retirement budget now
+1. Create a retirement budget now

 The best way to prepare yourself is to have a solid understanding of your monthly expenses.
 Start by tracking your income and expenses for a few months to determine how much money you’ll need in retirement to support your desired lifestyle.

-Pay taxes now to keep more of your money later
+2. Pay taxes now to keep more of your money later

-It’s OK to be a little selfish
+3. It’s OK to be a little selfish

 While this may sound harsh, funding your retirement must come first — no matter what other expenses come along.
 Sacrificing your retirement savings by being overly generous with paying for college or extravagant family vacations only puts you at risk of being left with a shortfall later in retirement.

-Plan for the unexpected
+4. Plan for the unexpected

 No one is comfortable with the unknown.
 Despite the best plans, retirement can often throw us some unexpected curveballs, and this is likely a primary cause of some of that spending fear.
 You can’t plan for everything, but you can prepare for anything.

 Plan today for a better tomorrow

 While there are plenty of cautionary tales about overspending in retirement, underspending can also put a damper on how much enjoyment you get out of retirement.
 You’ve worked hard for your money, so it’s important to give yourself plenty of opportunities to reap the rewards.
-A little careful planning now will help you have the retirement you’ve always envisioned — and that includes spending for enjoyment without any guilt or worry.
+A little careful planning now will help you have the retirement you’ve always envisioned — and that includes spending for fun without any guilt or worry.

 Kelly LaVigne is vice president of advanced markets for Allianz Life Insurance Co., where he is responsible for the development of programs that assist financial professionals in serving clients with retirement, estate planning and tax-related strategies.